 Above the ground rainwater tanks are easier to maintain and generally will not need water pumps.
 While below ground rainwater tanks, are common in high-density residential areas.
 The tanks used are usually made from concrete or poly materials.

 Concrete tanks have internal reinforcements that enables it to support heavy loads.
 Poly tanks are also reinforced to withstand a considerable weight.
 Underground tanks are usually installed under the driveway.
 Poor installation can cause the concrete to crack and repairs can be quite expensive.
+When installing below ground rainwater tanks at your Ipswich home it’s best to find a plumber that also offers excavation services too.
+As they will be able to dig the hole, and plumb in the tanks thereby saving on the overall installation costs.

 We hope you have a much better idea of what rainwater tank you will choose that is best suited for your needs.
 We highly recommend a licensed plumber for your tank installation.
 Call now to get your free quote.